ing-bank/baker/core/baker-test/README.md

    "EventOne" :: "EventTwo" :: EmptyFlow == "EventTwo" :: "EventOne" :: EmptyFlow // true
 ```

-While comparing it does not matter if it is a class or a string:
+While comparing event flows it does not matter if an event is provided as a class or as a string:

 **java:**